pantrypoints/sp/content/en/research/countries/china/xi/chapter-11c.md

 of the people, promoting the all-round development of the people, enhancing the vitality of innovation and creativity of the Chinese nation, and realizing the great rejuvenation of the Chinese nation."
-Education is the great plan of the country and the party."1 Since the 18th National Congress of the Communist Party of China, the proportion of state financial education funds to GDP has always remained above 4%, laying a solid economic foundation for the all-round development of education.
+Education is the great plan of the country and the party."1 Since the 18th National Congress of the CCP, the proportion of state financial education funds to GDP has always remained above 4%, laying a solid economic foundation for the all-round development of education.
 The concept of modern education has been deepened, and the ability of educational innovation has been significantly improved, laying a solid talent foundation for China's education